sedelmeyer/predicting-crime/README.md

 - **The final engineered feature-sets and train-test splits used to train and test our resulting models** can also be downloaded as a .zip archive directly from this link:
     - https://drive.google.com/file/d/1UHgtQniKHfJZBwWIY2Xj7Pk8aJSB5Flv/view?usp=sharing
     - After downloading this .zip file, it should be unzipped and the final model data .csv files should be placed in the [./data/processed/](data/processed) project directory.
+    - However, please note that these engineered feature sets can also be generated via the jupyter notebooks contained in this repository by following the instruction outlined below in Step 3.

+### Step 3: Run the analysis notebooks located in the `./notebooks/` directory

+- This analysis should be fully replicable by running the jupyter notebooks contained in the [./notebooks/](notebooks) directory.
+- To repeat this analysis, run each notebook in sequential order based on the number prefix contained in its title.
+- Please note, that some notebooks may take a good deal of time to run.

 <br>